Mijoo: 2022–present: Continued television activities, solo debut

-On May 22, 2025, MBC's production team for 'What Do You Do When You Play?', announced Mijoo and Park Jin-joo's departure from the show.
-On July, 9, Mijoo opens her variety content Youtube channel '그냥 이미주' (Just Mijoo).
-On August 3, Mijoo joins tvN's reality show 'Really Good People' as part of the cast.
-On August 12, Mijoo joins Ji Seok-jin, Jeon So-min, and Lee Sang-yeob in a web entertainment show called 'Seoksam Play' released on the streaming platform Wavve.
+On May 22, 2025, MBC's production team for What Do You Do When You Play?, announced Mijoo and Park Jin-joo's departure from the show.
+On July, 9, Mijoo opens her variety content Youtube channel "그냥 이미주 (Just Mijoo)".
+On August 3, Mijoo joins tvN's reality show Really Good People as part of the cast.
+On August 12, Mijoo joins Ji Seok-jin, Jeon So-min, and Lee Sang-yeob in a web entertainment show called Seoksam Play, released on the streaming platform Wavve.
+Mijoo joined AOMG in November 2025.

 Other ventures

 Philanthropy

 On August 12, 2022, Mijoo donated to help those affected by the 2022 South Korean floods through the Hope Bridge Korea Disaster Relief Association.